cal-itp/data-infra/airflow/README.md

 echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env
 ```

-1. Run `docker-compose up airflow init`.
+1. Run `docker-compose up airflow-init`.
 This runs the initial database migration and creates a `airflow / airflow` user to debug with.

 1. You can now start all services.
 Run `docker-compose up` to start airflow.
 To access the webserver, visit `http://localhost:8080`.